greenelab/phenoplier_manuscript/manuscript.md

 Samples were pooled and loaded on a SP flow cell, along with 20% PhiX control v3 library spike-in.

-### Code availability
+### Code and data availability

-The code to reproduce all the analyses in this work is available in [https://github.com/greenelab/phenoplier](https://github.com/greenelab/phenoplier)
+The code and data to reproduce all the analyses in this work are available in [https://github.com/greenelab/phenoplier](https://github.com/greenelab/phenoplier).

 ## References {.page_break_before}